 It's all about going into space for Kid Cudi on Satellite Flight, or so it would seem.
 Actually it is more likely a metaphor for taking us listeners into new, unexplored dimensions of thought, not new territory for the expansionist thinker Kid Cudi.
-The album is enveloped in Cudi's deep, uninterrupted singing voice with a rapping verse inserted in the thick of the album.
+The album is enveloped in Cudi's deep, uninterrupted singing voice with one rapping verse inserted in the thick of the album.
 It is quite the experimental pop/rnb affair, hardly a hip hop album to be correct.
 Cudi is in typical form lamenting, crowing, and going on in that jazzy, stylistic way of his about his mental separation from society.
-When he is not singing and besides the one rapping verse on the album, large swaths of intergalactic instrumentals mellow things out.
+When he is not singing and besides the one rapping verse on the album, large swaths of intergalactic instrumentals mellow out the proceedings.
 Satellite Flight: The Journey To Mother Moon definitely has Kid Cudi's patented musical vibe even if it cannot be classified or critiqued as a rap album.
-Within the genre that Cudi has invented for himself, whatever the label, the album is a respectable effort.
+Within the genre that Cudi has invented for himself, whatever the name, the album is a respectable one.

 March 31, 2014